At Juniata, we are committed to affordability, knowing that families are making an

 Transfer Coordinator, at thompsm@Juniata.edu.

-Heritage and Ray Day Scholarships, valued between $2,000 and $8,000 per year are awarded to students who show commitment to academic excellence, leadership
+Heritage and Ray Day Scholarships, valued around $2,000 per year are awarded to students who show commitment to academic excellence, leadership

 and community service that culminate in a level of understanding among diverse groups.